lykmapipo/ngAA/README.md

 ## Configuration
 Out of the box `ngAA` will work if you follow its convection.
 But it is also an optionated and allows you to override its configuration through its `$authProvider`.
 Below is the detailed configuration options that you may override

+### afterSigninRedirectTo
-- **afterSigninRedirectTo :** Specify which state to redirect user after signin successfully.
+Specify which state to redirect user after signin successfully.
 Default to `home`.
 You can override this default on your module config as:
 ```js
 angular
 .module('yourApp',[